apexskier/opctl/README.md

 This branch (mini-opctl) is an exploration into fixing some of my main concerns with opctl, which is a broadly used tool for local development at Remitly.

-I'm archiving this repository as I'm leaving Remitly.
+I'm archiving this repository as I'm leaving Remitly and will not need to use opctl any more.

 ### reliability/complexity